swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 |evenview|

-**CriteriaVMCView** - You provide a list of functions, one per column.
+**CriteriaVMCView** - You provide a list of functions, one per column, and a list of keys referenced in the functions.
 VMC uses these to determine in which column an item should be placed.

 |criteriaview|

-**DefinedVMCView** - You already have the columns you want displayed.
+**DefinedVMCView** - You already have the data arranged in the columns you want displayed.
 You provide the column list and VMC does the rest.

 |definedview|

 Setting the Number of Columns
 -----------------------------

-There are several ways to specify how many columns should be used in your VMC views.
+There are several ways to specify how many columns you want generated.
 In priority order:

 1. Pass kwarg ``num_columns`` to ``super().__init__()`` in your VMC view's ``__init__()``.